Director, 2 Day Teacher

 Hi, my name is Jackie Baker.
-I became a part of the Classroom of Discovery School Family in 2002.
-I am the program director and three day teacher.
-I have been teaching in the field of education for 25 years.
-My prior teaching experiences include: teaching first grade for Alexandria City Public Schools (three years) and kindergarten for Northern Virginia Learning Academy (three years); substitute teaching for Loudoun and Fairfax County, and in Belgium; teaching in a Montessori school as an assistant teacher (four years); and teaching English Language Learners (ELL).
-I hold a Bachelor’s Degree in Education from the University of Alaska-Fairbanks with a concentration in Early Childhood Education, a Master’s Degree in Education from George Mason University in Curriculum/ Instruction with a concentration in working with English Language Learners (ELL) and hold a current Virginia teaching license (PreK through grade eight).
-In 2016, I completed the Aim4Excellence National Director Credential through The McCormick Center for Early Childhood Leadership at National Louis University.
+I became a part of the Classroom of Discovery preschool family in 2002.
+I am the program director and two day lead teacher.
+I have been an educator for 25 years.
+When not teaching at the Classroom of Discovery preschool, I am a part-time ELL (English Language Learner) teacher for Loudoun County Public Schools.
+My prior teaching experience includes: Teaching first grade and as a long term ELL substitute teacher for Alexandria City Public Schools and kindergarten for Northern Virginia Learning Academy ; substitute teaching in the Northern Virginia area and in Brussels, Belgium, and teaching in a Montessori school in Alaska.
+I hold a Bachelor’s Degree in Education from the University of Alaska-Fairbanks with a concentration in Early Childhood Education, a Master’s Degree in Education from George Mason University in Curriculum & Instruction with a concentration in working with English Language Learners (ELL).
+I hold a valid Virginia teaching license (PreK through grade 8).
+I obtained my National Director Credential through the McCormick Center for Early Childhood Leadership at National Louis University.
 I am passionate about providing children with a developmentally appropriate learning experience based on the latest brain research in early childhood development.
-In addition, I am an advocate for the rights of children under IDEA (Individuals with Disabilities Education Act) and have education and experience working with children with ADHD, autism (Autism Certification 2016 — IBCCES), developmental delays, and dyslexia.
-I am a voting member of the Loudoun County Public Schools Special Education Advisory Committee (SEAC).
+In addition, I am an advocate for the rights of children under IDEA and have education and experience working with children with ADHD, autism (Autism Certification, IBCCES), developmental delays, and dyslexia.
+I am a voting member of the Loudoun County Public Schools Special Education Advisory Committee (SEAC) and Chair of the Dyslexia Subcommittee.
 I was born in Oregon, grew up in Alaska, and moved to Virginia in 1994.
 I live in the Sterling area with my husband and my three children.
 I am a voracious reader and spend much of my free time reading books about education, parenting, and health related topics.
 Teaching for the Classroom of Discovery has been an especially rewarding experience.
 I love my daily interactions with our students, staff, and our thoughtful and caring families.

 3 Day Assistant Teacher

 Hi, my name is Milagros Nagele.
-I am the three day assistant teacher for the Classroom of Discovery, where I have been teaching for nine years.
+I have been the three day assistant teacher for the Classroom of Discovery since 2008.
 I was born and raised in Lima-Peru and my first language is Spanish.
 After I graduated from high school, I attended Law School at the University of San Marcos in Lima.
 I completed two years of studies to become a lawyer, but realized that my career choice lacked the spiritual inspiration that I was seeking.
 I discovered my nurturing side, and knew I wanted to work with children.
 I came to the United Stated in 1995 for what was supposed to be a short visit with my sister.
 Instead I met my husband Paul, with whom I have two wonderful children.
 When my children were younger, I regularly volunteered in their classrooms, which has given me the opportunity to improve my understanding of early childhood development.
 I also worked as a part-time childcare provider at McLean Bible Church.
 After my daughter was born I became a stay-at-home mom and it has been one of the most rewarding experiences of my life.
 It is an incredible privilege to see a child grow and develop.
 I have always enjoyed being around children and working with them.
 I sincerely look forward to seeing the children at the Classroom of Discovery grow and develop!

 Hi, my name is Cindy Luetkemeier.
 I joined the Classroom of Discovery Family in 2015 and am the two-day assistant teacher.
 My education includes studying business at Northern Kentucky University.
 While in college, I worked in the restaurant industry and I fell in love with serving and meeting people in the community.
 I worked as a trainer to open new restaurants throughout the southeast and managed duties of the restaurant business.
 After my two boys were born, I decided to be a stay-at-home-mom.
 As my children got older, I volunteered in their classrooms, our church’s Sunday School and VBS programs, and with the Lower Loudoun Little League and Eastern Loudoun Basketball League.
 I have also served as a PTA board member at my children’s schools.
 It is during these volunteer activities, I decided I loved to help young children learn and grow.
 This led me to working at a preschool for five years where I learned how to implement the HighScope Curriculum.
 Following my time at the preschool, an opportunity presented itself to nanny for a family with twins.
 As the twins became school age, and the family no longer needed a nanny, I reached out to Classroom of Discovery.
 I am very excited to join this great group of teachers and help the children make positive choices and decisions as their budding minds grow.